snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 layout: post
 title-short: Debugging bad rows on GCP
 title: "Debugging bad rows on GCP"
-tags: [snowplow, real-time, GCP, bad-rows]
+tags: [snowplow, real-time, GCP, bad-rows, BigQuery]
 author: Colm
-category:
+category: Analytics
-permalink:
+permalink: /blog/2018/12/19/debugging-bad-rows-on-gcp
 ---

-One of the key features to Snowplow pipeline is that it's architected to ensure data quality up front - rather than spending a lot of time cleaning and making sense of the data before using it, schemas are defined up front and used to validate data as it comes through the pipeline.
-Another key feature to Snowplow is that it's highly loss-averse - when data fails validation, those events are preserved as bad rows.
+One of the key features of the Snowplow pipeline is that it's architected to ensure data quality up front - rather than spending a lot of time cleaning and making sense of the data before using it, schemas are defined up front and used to validate data as it comes through the pipeline.
+Another key feature is that it's highly loss-averse: when data fails validation, those events are preserved as bad rows.
 [Read more about data quality][data-quality].

-This post focuses on debugging bad rows for the GCP pipeline.
+This post focuses on debugging bad rows for our recently released Google Cloud Platform pipeline.
 We have similar guides to doing this in an AWS landscape here: [Elasticsearch][esdebugging], [S3 Athena (batch)][athena-batch], [S3 Athena (real-time)][athena-rt].

-On GCP, bad rows are streamed to Cloud Storage in real-time - open-source users should set up the [Cloud Storage Loader][cloud-storage-loader], Snowplow Insights customers will have this set up as standard.
+On GCP, bad rows are streamed to Cloud Storage in real-time - open-source users should set up the [Cloud Storage Loader][cloud-storage-loader]; Snowplow Insights customers will have this set up as standard.

 ### Dealing with Bad Rows

-When hits the collector but fails the validation step of the Snowplow Pipeline, those events are dumped into 'bad rows'.
-Since validation happens early in the Enrich process, the actual payload of the data hasn't yet been put into a nice easy-to-use format yet.
+When data hits the collector but fails the validation step of the Snowplow Pipeline, those events are dumped into 'bad rows'.
+Since validation happens early in the Enrich process, the actual payload of the data hasn't yet been put into a nice, easy-to-use format yet.
 Getting at the actual values in the payload requires some effort, but bad rows do give us easier access to information which allows us to diagnose why the event failed validation.

 The best process for handling bad rows therefore, is to evaluate what the causes of validation failure (and scale of the issue) are, narrow it down as much as possible, then dig in to find and fix the source of the failure.

 Bad rows are caused by one of two things:

-1. non-snowplow traffic hitting the collector (eg. web crawlers or empty events sent from a monitoring process).
+1. Non-Snowplow traffic hitting the collector (eg. web crawlers or empty events sent from a monitoring process).
 These can be ignored.

 2. A value in the data doesn't match its schema. (eg. a custom event value sent as the wrong type).
 Typically these are fixed with either a schema change or a tracking change.